UMC GRANTS PROGRAM FREQUENTLY ASKED QUESTIONS

 - When will I be notified?

 We communicate our funding decision after the Board votes on the Grants Committee recommendations.
-Please see revised schedule on this page.
+Please see schedule on this page.

 - My application was rejected.
 Why can’t you fund my project/organization?